On this page you will find answers to commons questions, such as - how to join, CPD requirements, membership certificates, and more.

 UKCP has standards of practice and guidelines.
 We encourage our colleges and organisations to build on these with additional requirements for each type of psychotherapy.
 We would therefore recommend that you speak to them directly.

-To maintain the integrity of our register and high standards of regulation, registered individual members undergo reaccreditation with their organisational member or UKCP college and we undertake annual random audits.
+To maintain the integrity of our register and high standards of regulation, registered individual members undergo reaccreditation with their organisational member or the UKCP Regulation Team and we undertake annual random audits.

 We send regular email news bulletins.
 To make sure you are receiving emails and updates from UKCP, log into your Member Area and select the tab ‘My Mailing Preferences’ from the ‘My Profile’ menu at the top of the page.
 Here you will be able to see and update your contact preferences.